u00io/localports/README.md

-# localports
+# LocalPorts
-Instant view of locally listening TCP and UDP ports.
+LocalPorts is a small, portable tool that shows locally listening TCP and UDP ports and their processes.
+- Single binary.
+- No installation.